carluciosk8/carluciosk8.github.io/_projects/galaxian.md

   teaser: /assets/images/galaxian.png
 ---

-YASG stands for Yet Another Scorched Game.
-This simple artillery game was developed for a Programming Techniques in C++  assignment, from the games development specialization course at UnicenP.
-The main characteristic of this game is that all graphic elements, like the terrain, players and background are procedurally generated in runtime.
-Here is a video of the game:
+This is a little game I made for a computer graphics assignment.
+The task was to create a clone of an old arcade game called Galaxian.
+The project had some requisites like emulating an analog controller with the mouse: The player must use the mouse to control a "velocity bar" located on the bottom of the screen to control the speed of the space ship to move it.

+You can watch the video form the game running here:

-<iframe iframe width="560" height="315" src="https://www.youtube.com/embed/xr3gjXx8yTQ" frameborder="0"></iframe>
+<iframe iframe width="560" height="315" src="https://www.youtube.com/embed/eorCAe3QEBQ" frameborder="0"></iframe>